Moe Jaffe

-Moe Jaffe (October 23, 1901 – December 2, 1972) was a songwriter and bandleader who composed more than 250 songs.
-He is best known for six: "Collegiate" (which was played by Chico Marx in the movie Horse Feathers), "The Gypsy in My Soul", "If I Had My Life to Live Over", "If You Are But a Dream", "Bell Bottom Trousers", and "I'm My Own Grandpa".
+Moe Jaffe (October 23, 1901 – December 2, 1972) was an American songwriter and bandleader who composed more than 250 songs.
+He is best known for six: "Collegiate", "The Gypsy in My Soul", "If I Had My Life to Live Over", "If You Are But a Dream", "Bell Bottom Trousers", and "I'm My Own Grandpa".

-First success
+His first success, Collegiate, is considered a "quintessential flapper song".
+Premiering in 1925, it was a theme for Harpo Marx as the Professor in Animal Crackers; played by Chico Marx in the movie Horse Feathers; and covered by Fred Waring and His Pennsylvanians.

+Early life and education

 Jaffe was born into a Jewish family in Vilna in the Russian Empire (now Vilnius, Lithuania).
 Shortly after his birth, the family emigrated to America and settled in Keyport, New Jersey.

-After graduating from Keyport High School, Jaffe worked his way through the University of Pennsylvania's Wharton School (class of '23) and the University of Pennsylvania Law School (class of '26) by playing piano and leading a campus dance band, Jaffe's Collegians.
+After graduating from Keyport High School, Jaffe worked his way through the University of Pennsylvania's Wharton School (class of 1923) and the University of Pennsylvania Law School (class of 1926) by playing piano and leading a campus dance band, Jaffe's Collegians.

+Career

 It was the band's theme song, "Collegiate", that turned him toward Tin Pan Alley.

+First success: "Collegiate"

 Written by Jaffe and fellow student Nat Bonx, "Collegiate" was well known on the campus when Fred Waring (a Pennsylvania State grad) brought his "Pennsylvanians" to play at the university's annual Ivy Ball.
 Waring received so many requests for the song that he assumed it was published.
 When he learned that the writers were students, he arranged to meet them.

 On April 4, 1925, Waring recorded "Collegiate" at the Victor Talking Machine Company studios in Camden, New Jersey.
 It was one of the first electrical recordings of a song, using an electrical microphone instead of an acoustic horn.
 Lee Morse recorded his song "Bolshevik".

+On August 18, 1925, the song achieved notoriety when interpolated with the Gay Paree musical revue which opened in the Shubert Theatre in New York.

 Waring's recording helped make "Collegiate" number three in the country, selling more than one million copies of sheet music.
-To date, the song has sold over five million discs and was "interpolated" into several movies, including Chico Marx's piano version in Horse Feathers (1932).
+To date, the song has sold over five million discs and was "interpolated" into several movies.

+In the 1930 Marx Brothers film Animal Crackers, "Collegiate" was the theme for Harpo Marx's professor character.

+In 1932, Marx Brothers film Horse Feathers included a scene wherein Baravelli (played by Chico Marx) plays a piano version of the theme accompanied by an offscreen orchestra during a feigned voice lesson for the protagonists' love interest.